MisterXY89/TUW-ML-3/README.md

-batch-size          batch size used in the training process epochs              epochs used in the training process model-name          used to load the model later on evaluate            name of the method you want to use for evaluation (id, lemma, embedding) optimizer           name of the TF optimizer loss                name of the TF loss-function
+batch-size          batch size used in the training process epochs              epochs used in the training process model-name          used to load the model later on evaluate            name of the method you want to use for evaluation (id, lemma, embedding, all) optimizer           name of the TF optimizer loss                name of the TF loss-function
 ```